whysetiawan/flutter-pexels-image/README.md

 ## Styling

 I'm aware if the figma provide some design tokens like typography and color.
 I implement some of them in the app.
 So i can confidently say if the UI/UX team has standards for building software.
-I use `flutter_screenutil` for responsive design, so almost in every mobile devices it can be used.
+I use `flutter_screenutil` for responsive design, so it should be compatible in most of mobile devices .

 ## Release